riskybacon/cpp-named-params/README.md

 [Boost Parameter](http://www.boost.org/doc/libs/1_64_0/libs/parameter/)
 library.

-These are some simple examples I created to get me started.
+These are some simple examples I wrote so that I could understand the tutorial for this library.

 # Findings

 Only 8 parameters are allowed.
-When I was looking at this library, I was working on a machine learning project and needed upwards of 10 parameters when calling a constructor.
+When I was considering this library, I was working on a machine learning project and needed upwards of 10 parameters when calling a constructor.